messageformat/skeletons/docs/messageformat-number-skeleton.getnumberformatoptions.md

 ## Remarks

 In addition to standard `Intl.NumberFormat` options, some features make use of the [Unified API Proposal](https://github.com/tc39/proposal-unified-intl-numberformat)<!-- -->, which has limited support.
-If encountering unsupported features (e.g. `decimal-always`<!-- -->, `permille`<!-- -->, others), the callback will be called with the arguments `(stem: string, source?: string)`<!-- -->, where `source` may specify the source of an unsupported option.

 ## Example